 The desire for deep contact with nature has also inspired the "Plant Concerts," in which musicians perform while accompanied by melodies created by trees.
 The trees learn to control their electrical emissions, so they can modulate the notes, as if they are aware of the music they are producing.
 This research has continued, and today, the device used for concerts is available to the general public so that this profound experience of plant world communication may be shared by anyone who wishes to do so.

 It is possible to purchase the Music of the Plants device online.
 Then, you can listen to music made by the plants in your home and environment, getting in touch with the sensitivity and intelligence of the plant world.

 Music of the Plants concerts are held regularly at Damanhur.
 They have also been presented at festivals in Europe, India, the United States.
-Many of these experiences have been recorded and arranged into music collections o and Canadan CD, available at CDBaby, iTunes, Amazon, Google Play, eMusic, Rhapsody, Spotify, Deezer, Last.fm, Soundcloud, Nokia and on many other music sites.
+Many of these experiences have been recorded and arranged into a music collections, available at CDBaby, iTunes, Amazon, Google Play, eMusic, Rhapsody, Spotify, Deezer, Last.fm, Soundcloud and on many other music sites.

 In the Music of the Plants book, which may be acquired online, there are tales from the most significant and moving episodes of exploration in this field, that has spanned more than 40 years.

 Tree orientation is an initiative that Damanhur has proposed since 2011.
 The community participates in this project along with many friends worldwide, most of whom are part of the Popolo Spirituale, as part of the Global Tree Network.
 The purpose of Tree Orientation is to bring the human and plant worlds closer together, as they once were.